 Larisa Mercado is fueled by her passion for politics and advocacy, at both the state and federal levels of government.
 Before interning with Pinnacle Advocacy, Larisa worked in various positions, crafting a diverse and valuable perspective.
 Larisa had the honor of serving Vice President-elect Kamala Harris in her Sacramento Senate office and during her time with The Press Shop, Larisa worked on behalf of California state agencies and Fortune 500 clients.
 Additionally, Ms. Mercado worked on the 2018 election campaign of Dave Jones for Attorney General.

-Larisa Mercado will join Pinnacle Advocacy LLC in a full time capacity, post-graduation where she will continue to foster her pursuit of service and stewardship on behalf of Pinnacle Advocacy clients.
+Ms. Mercado is motivated by her eagerness to foster her pursuit of service and stewardship on behalf of Pinnacle Advocacy clients.